brandon-debruyn/py_scheduler/README.md

 py_scheduler
 ----------------------------------------------------------------------
-Note this project is still a WIP. (personal project :) )
+Note this project is still a WIP.